kurrent-io/documentation/docs/getting-started/kurrent-ecosystem.md

 ### Kurrent Cloud

 Kurrent Cloud is the fully managed cloud offering of the Kurrent platform, aimed at eliminating the operational overhead of running KurrentDB clusters.
 It allows one-click (or API-driven) deployment of managed KurrentDB clusters on all major cloud providers – Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
 With Kurrent Cloud, developers can spin up a KurrentDB cluster in minutes through a web console, without having to manually provision VMs or containers.
-The service supports multiple deployment modes: shared infrastructure and dedicated infrastructure.

 ### Kurrent Clients and APIs